Zianon Pazniak: United States

 In 2025, he commented on the relations with the United States.
-He stated the current administration did not openly seek to push Russia out of Belarus and was publicly neutral, which he says was effective in achieving desired outcomes.
+He stated that the current administration's publicly neutral stance and its decision not to openly push Russia out of Belarus was strategically effective.
 He said U.S. envoy Keith Kellogg showed he was aware of this, and the strategic goal was to gradually detach Belarus from Russia.

 He has been a supporter of President Donald Trump, calling his moves rational diplomacy.
-He called him a "lapidary genius" and the best president in American history because he was for traditional values and against the "hated leftists".
+He called him a "lapidary genius" and the "best president in American history," citing Trump's support for traditional values and opposition to "hated leftists".
 He stated he was very pleased that he began to "save America" because he wanted talked about eliminating talks about gender in the Department of Education.
-In his private blog, he stated that President Biden's presidency made everyone worn out from liberal social and "progressive discrimination", and praised him for stopping illegal immigration through the Mexican border.
+In his private blog, he wrote that President Biden's presidency was causing burnout due to "liberal social and progressive discrimination," and he praised Trump for addressing illegal immigration at the Mexican border.

 Ukraine

 Pazniak has been pro-Ukrainian.
 During the early 2000s with the Orange Revolution after the 2004 election there, he at the time supported the Ukrainian opposition against the pro-Russian president, Leonid Kuchma.
 He called Ukraine a natural ally, but opposed attempts for Ukraine to join the European Union.

 During the Russian invasion of Ukraine in 2022, Pazniak called to support the Kastuś Kalinoŭski Regiment.
 In January 2023, during the Battle of Bakhmut, he visited the Belarusian fighters of the Kastuś Kalinoŭski Regiment on the front line.
-Pazniak had previously helped arrange equipment for the regiment, giving them a minibus and drones.
+Pazniak had previously assisted the regiment by helping to arrange equipment, including a minibus and drones.
 There he also discussed the future of Belarus.
 He also stated during the Russian invasion of Ukraine that while Russia supports peace talks in Minsk, Ukraine would not agree because of the past negative experiences during the talks in 2015.
 However, he said it was important for Ukraine to have a democratic and neutral Belarus for regional security.
-He called it a farce that the American president Donald Trump supports Putin, which he stated was the work of democratic, leftist agents.
-He stated that the only reason he praised Moscow in order to start negotiations, and that he had only called Putin first because he was a superpower and would be offended otherwise.
+Regarding Donald Trump, Pazniak called it a "farce" that the American president supports Putin, attributing this to the influence of "democratic, leftist agents."
+Pazniak asserted that Trump only praised Moscow to initiate negotiations and had only called Putin first because Russia was a superpower and would be offended otherwise.